lkilcher/dolfyn/doc-src/source/rotations.rst

 directions, which are defined by the following coordinate systems:

 - **BEAM**: this is the coordinate system of the 'along-beam' velocities.
+When the data object is in BEAM coordinates, the first dimension of the velocity vectors are: [beam1, beam2, ... beamN].
+This coordinate system is *not* ortho-normal, which means that the inverse rotation (inst to beam) cannot be computed using the transpose of the beam-to-inst rotation matrix.
+Instead, the inverse of the matrix must be computed explicitly, which is done internally in |dlfn| (in :func:`~dolfyn.rotate.base.beam2inst`).

   When a data object is in this coordinate system, only the velocity data (i.e., the variables in ``dat.props['rotate_vars']`` starting with ``'vel'``) is in beam coordinates.
-Other vector variables listed in `'rotate_vars'` (e.g., `dat.orient.AngRt`) are in the INST frame.
-This coordinate system is *not* ortho-normal.
-When the data object is in BEAM coordinates, the first dimension of the velocity vectors are: [beam1, beam2, ... beamN].
+Other vector variables listed in ``'rotate_vars'`` are in the INST frame (e.g., `dat.orient.AngRt`).
+This is true for data read from binary files that is in beam coordinates, and also when rotating from other coordinate systems to beam coordinates.

 - **INST**: this is the 'instrument' coordinate system defined by the manufacturer.
 This coordinate system is orth-normal, but is not